ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

 additional measures this scheme is insecure.

 The problem is that the group is cyclic, and addition is mod P (a 256-bit prime number that defines the order of the group).
-As a result, addition of large values can 'overflow' and behave like negative amounts.
+As a result, an addition of large values can 'overflow' and behave like negative amounts.
 This means that a sums-to-zero behavior still holds when some outputs are negative, effectively allowing the creation of 5 coins from nothing: